Before you arrive

-- The main event is training graduate students to teach.
+- The main activity is training graduate students to teach.
 All new graduate students are required to attend.
 The schedule will not be finalized until about a week before it starts; to get a rough idea of the approximate schedule, see last year's schedule at the Training for Teaching Assistants page.

 - The Graduate School requires that international students whose first language is not English demonstrate proficiency in academic English by taking oral and written exams upon their arrival at Duke.
 In 2017 our students will take this exam on August 18.
 If, based on the results of this testing, you are required to take one or more English classes, you should take one course per semester until they have been completed.